S.T.E.P.S. With Horses

 • Presenting at state, national and international conferences, and authoring manuscripts and articles on animal assisted therapy and Equine Assisted Counseling.

 • Receiving certification through the Professional Association of Therapeutic Horsemanship (PATH) International as a Certified Therapeutic Riding Instructor (CTRI) and Equine Specialist in Mental Health and Learning (ESMHL).
-I am also an ESMHL Associate Mental Health Faculty Member and Evaluator for the ESMHL Workshops and serve on the PATH Intl. committees, Health and Education Advisory Committee and Diversity, Equity and Inclusion Committee.
+I am also an ESMHL Associate Mental Health Faculty Member and Evaluator for the ESMHL Workshops and served on the PATH Intl.
+Health and Education Advisory Committee.

 • Completing a Master of Science (M.S.)
 Degree in Counseling at Georgia State University.